stefanoio/sqlite_db_engine/README.md

 my_database::query("UPDATE users SET last_login=NOW() WHERE username=", $username)->value("SELECT last_login FROM users WHERE username=", $username);
 ```

-As you might have notice in those examples we used a peculiar syntax to form our query. sqlite_db_engine has an handy system that can take an array of strings and concatenate them adding the proper escape and quotes.
+As you might have noticed, in those examples we used a peculiar syntax to form our query. sqlite_db_engine has an handy system that can take an array of strings and concatenate them adding the proper escape and quotes.
 For example:
 ```
 query("SELECT * WHERE surname=", "O'connor", " AND (age>", 24, " OR age<", 35, ")")
 ```